ST-Game/Hazard/formal_elements.md

 ## Concept

-Hazard is a children's game that meant to teach children how to handle dangerous objects without causing a fire hazard.
+Hazard is a puzzle game that meant to teach children how to handle hazardous objects without causing a fire, all while solving puzzles and keeping things playful and funny.

-A child steps into a room and has to find all objects that might cause a fire hazard.
+A child steps into a room and has to find all objects that might cause a fire.
 As the child progresses through the game, the objects become less and less immediate and the child has to search for clues that would help him find the objects (similar to escape room games).

 ---